neha-kay/Kiko-plus/_posts/2017-07-06-tips-on-scoring-1-bus-tickets.md

 __If the tickets are in fact in the $1-$5 price range, it's well worth booking multiple dates if you aren't sure when you're traveling, instead of booking a $20-$30 ticket at the last minute.__

+### II.
+Have a strategic travel window.

+Friday and Sunday travel tend to be more expensive, as well as holidays and weekend times so weekday trips are generally best.
+Check all dates in that travel window across all bus sites on [Wanderu](www.wanderu.com){:target="_blank"}.

 ### III.
 Aim to travel on a Tuesday or Wednesday (but still search all times in your travel window).
 According to Busbud, you’re more likely to snag a $1 bus ticket set to travel on a Tuesday or Wednesday than a Friday or weekend, simply because demand for weekend dates are higher.